Find Trade Colleges

 WCTC undergraduate students pay an average of $4,571 in in-state tuition and fees each year.
 On average, medical assisting graduates from WCTC take out $10,804 in student loans while working on their Undergraduate Certificate.

-Fox Valley Technical College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #10 on the list.
-FVTC is a large public school located in the medium-sized suburb of Appleton.
+With a ranking of #10, Fox Valley Technical College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
+FVTC is a fairly large public school located in the midsize suburb of Appleton.

-The average tuition and fees for an in-state undergraduate at FVTC are $4,826 a year.
+FVTC undergraduate students pay an average of $4,826 in in-state tuition and fees each year.
 While working on their Undergraduate Certificate, medical assisting majors at FVTC accumulate an average of around $8,052 in student debt.

-FVTC not only placed well in our value ranking, but it is also #5 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list.
+FVTC did well in our overall quality rankings, too.
+It placed #5 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list.

-Read full report on Allied Health & Medical Assisting Services at Fox Valley Technical College
+Full Allied Health & Medical Assisting Services at Fox Valley Technical College Report

 Best Value Allied Health & Medical Assisting Services Colleges in the Great Lakes Region